 Similarly, we wanted to investigate the choreographic and artistic possibilities of documentation, challenging the notion of documentation as objective and neutral.
 Again, experimenting with the how.
-The idea with the artists’ documentation is to negotiate the idea of documentation from a subjective horizon, to commission artists to enter into artistic dialogue with the event rather than representing it.
+The idea behind the artists’ documentation is to negotiate the idea of documentation from a subjective horizon, to commission artists to enter into artistic dialogue with the event rather than representing it.

-You write that commissioning artistic documentation is a way for you to try out the concept of documentation from a strict subjective horizon, the artistic horizon.
+You write that commissioning artistic documentation is a way for you to try out the concept of documentation from a strictly subjective horizon, the artistic horizon.
 What does this artistic horizon add to the understanding of documentation?